Tournament Details

 Friday, prior to Tournament

 Student anglers will be allowed to pre-fish the lake from dawn until 5:00pm the day prior to the tournament.
-All student anglers, their coaches and their boats must check in and undergo a boater safety check from 6:00pm-9:00pm on a first come first serve basis at the tournament site, Dreher Island State Park, picnic shelter.
-At 7:30, all coaches will meet to have final questions answered and the drawing of boat blast off times.
-Each boat blast off time will be given in addition to boat identification numbers for the duration of the tournament.
-These numbers will be given back to tournament officials at check in back at the landing at 1:30pm.
-During the 6:00-9:00pm boater safety check, boat captains and team coaches will receive a copy of the tournament rules, the agenda for the tournament and receive notification of the official tournament blast off check in point and tournament check in points.
+All boat captain must check in their boat and undergo a boater safety check from 5:00pm-8:00pm on a first come first serve basis at the tournament site, John C. Land Landing.
+To expedite the launch procedures, it is strongly encouraged that all boats receive boater safety checks during this time.
+During the 5:00-8:00pm boater safety check, boat captains and team coaches can receive copies of the tournament rules, the agenda for the tournament and receive notification of the official tournament launch and check in procedures.

 Saturday, Day of Tournament

-Blast off will begin at safe light.
-An SCDNR employee will coordinate the blast off.
+Launch will begin at safe light.
+An SCDNR employee will coordinate the launch.
 Livewells and safety gear will be checked prior to launching.
-Fishing will occur from 6:00am until 1:30pm.
-Boats will return to the landing no later than 1:30 pm and must check in at the designated site with an SCDNR employee.
-Boats with anglers and fish will travel to the SC State Fairgrounds to check in for the weigh in which will begin at 3:00pm.
-Boats with anglers and fish will travel to the fairgrounds in flights of 10 boats at a time to maintain a steady flow of anglers to the weigh in.
-After fish are weighed in, fish runners will return the fish to a SCDNR hatchery truck for transport back to Lake Murray by SCDNR Fisheries Staff.
+Fishing will occur from Safe Light (approx 7:00am) until 3:40pm.
+Boats will return to the landing no later than their assigned flight time and must check in at the designated site with an SCDNR employee.
+Anglers with their catch can be dropped off at the weigh-in area or get shuttled from the main ramp.
+SCDNR would like to acknowledge all anglers that participated in the tournament at the weigh-in whether they caught fish or not.
+Coaches, please encourage your anglers to come to the stage to be interviewed and recognized.
+After fish are weighed in, fish runners will return the fish to a SCDNR hatchery truck for transport by SCDNR Fisheries Staff.

 Tournament